bogdansoft/notes/java_notes.md

 }
 }
 ```
-var is not a reserved word and allowed to be used as an identifier.
+**var is not a reserved word and allowed to be used as an identifier**.
 It is considered a reserved type name.
 A reserved type name means it
 cannot be used to define a type, such as a class, interface, or enum.
 Do you think this is legal?
 ```
 package var;